Reginald Gardiner

 Biography

-Reginald Gardiner (27 February 1903 - 7 July 1980) was an English-born actor in film and television and a graduate of the Royal Academy of Dramatic Arts in Britain.
-He made his film debut in 1926 in the silent film The Lodger, by Alfred Hitchcock.
-Moving to Hollywood, he was cast in numerous roles, often as a British butler.
-One of his most famous roles was that of Schultz in Charlie Chaplin's The Great Dictator.
-Toward the end of his career, Gardiner made increasing guest appearances on the leading television sitcoms of the 1960s, including Fess Parker's ABC series, Mr. Smith Goes to Washington as the lead guest in the episode "Citizen Bellows".
-His last major role was alongside Phyllis Diller in her short-lived ABC sitcom The Pruitts of Southampton (1966-67).
+Reginald Gardiner was an English-born actor in film and television.
+He graduated from the Royal Academy of Dramatic Arts in Britain.
+Gardiner made his film debut in 1926 in the silent film The Lodger, directed by Alfred Hitchcock.
+He moved to Hollywood and appeared in numerous roles, often as a British butler.
+One of his notable roles was in Charlie Chaplin's The Great Dictator.
+Gardiner made guest appearances on television sitcoms in the 1960s, including Fess Parker's ABC series, where he appeared in the episode "Citizen Bellows".
+He is also known as William Reginald.
+Gardiner was born on February 27, 1903, and died on July 7, 1980.

 Ask the Vault